PowerDNS/pdns/docs/markdown/authoritative/backend-ldap.md

 ## `ldap-starttls`
 (default "no") : Use TLS encrypted connections to the LDAP server.
 This is only allowed if ldap-host is a <ldap://> URI or a host name / IP address.

+## `ldap-reconnect-attempts`
+(default: "5") : The number of attempts to make to re-establish a lost connection to the LDAP server.

 ## `ldap-authmethod`
 (default: "simple") : How to authenticate to the LDAP server.
 Actually only two methods are supported: "simple", which uses the classical DN / password, or "gssapi", which requires a Kerberos keytab.